Health and Lifestyle

-Our research focuses on identifying modifiable lifestyle risk factors for common and serious diseases- cancers, heart disease, stroke and blood clots (venous thromboembolism), fractures and dementia.
-How does lifestyle – smoking, diet, exercise, medications, work, social life – influence risk of disease, especially in middle and old age, and what aspects of lifestyle might individuals and society consider most important for disease prevention and public health?
+Our research focuses on identifying modifiable lifestyle risk factors for common and serious diseases.
+How does lifestyle – smoking, diet, exercise and use of hormonal therapies – influence risk of disease, especially in middle and old age, and what aspects of lifestyle might individuals and society consider most important for disease prevention and public health?

 smoking

 In the UK, smoking remains the leading preventable cause of death, and is a major cause of cancer and cardiovascular disease.
-In the Million Women Study, we are investigating the full effects of smoking and of stopping smoking at various ages on a number of health outcomes, in a cohort who were the first generation of women to have smoked substantial numbers of cigarettes from a young age into later middle-age.
+In the Million Women Study, we are investigating the full effects of smoking and of stopping smoking at various ages on a number of health outcomes, in a cohort who were the first generation of women to have smoked heavily from a young age into later middle-age.
 We have shown that even after a lifetime of smoking, women who stop smoking in middle age can still substantially reduce their risk of dying prematurely from a smoking-related disease (Pirie et al, 2013).
+We have also shown how smoking affects different types of skin cancer in different ways (Pirie et al, 2018).

 Obesity

 Obesity continues to be a major factor influencing the burden of disease globally.
 In the UK and other countries, we investigate the impact of obesity on health and on the healthcare system across a range of major diseases, including cancer, heart disease and fractures.
 In the Million Women Study, we found that overweight and obesity have a major impact on rates of hospital admission for a wide range of conditions including joint replacements, heart disease - and some less obvious diseases such as carpal tunnel syndrome (Reeves et al, 2014).
+This work has also led to the quantification of the burden to the NHS in terms of healthcare costs of excess weight (Kent et al, 2017).
+Obesity can vary in its effect on cancer risk: we have found that a higher body mass index is associated with an increased risk of oesophageal adenocarcinoma but a lower risk of oesophageal squamous cell carcinoma (Sweetland et al, 2023).
 Obesity is also closely related to other topics of interest in the Unit, such as diet, physical activity, hormones and childhood growth.

 Diet